Discover 25 examples of Swedish architecture – from station to micronation.

 2. Twisted skyscraper

-Malmö’s Turning Torso, designed by Santiago Calatrava, is the world’s first twisting skyscraper and Scandinavia’s tallest tower at 190 metres.
-It celebrated its tenth birthday in 2015, and won the Council on Tall Buildings and Urban Habitat's (CTBUH) ‘10 Year Award’ the same year.
+Malmö’s Turning Torso, designed by Santiago Calatrava, is the world’s first twisting skyscraper and Scandinavia’s second tallest tower at 190 metres.
+In 2015, it won the Council on Tall Buildings and Urban Habitat's (CTBUH) ‘10 Year Award’.

 3. Moveable church

 Gustav Wickman’s Kiruna church from 1912 has been voted Sweden’s most beloved building of all time.
-Due to extensive mining, it will be taken apart, moved and reconstructed in a new location along with the rest of the northern city of Kiruna in the forthcoming years.
+This red wooden church has a unique design – almost square and with four rooftop points facing four different directions.
+Another unique thing about it, is that it will be moved!
+Due to extensive mining, it will be taken apart and reconstructed in a new location in 2026.
+In fact the whole city of Kiruna is moving for the same reason, to its new home three kilometres east of the old town.

 4. The microscope